 Research Supports Weight Training & Bone Density Increase

 In my review of the scientific literature as I was writing this article, I came across some surprising studies.
-One of these was published in the Journal of Clinical Endocrinology & Metabolism and actually concluded weight training decreased bone mineral density in the subjects, who were premenopausal women.1 Another study showed weight training produced no significant increase in bone density.2 Fortunately, these were the exceptions rather than the rule, and the vast majority of research supports resistance training as a very effective means to increase bone density.3 (Still, I found those papers interesting and thought they were worth mentioning.)
+One of these was published in the Journal of Clinical Endocrinology & Metabolism and actually concluded weight training decreased bone mineral density in the subjects, who were premenopausal women.1 Fortunately, these were the exceptions rather than the rule, and the vast majority of research supports resistance training as a very effective means to increase bone density.2 (Still, I found those papers interesting and thought they were worth mentioning.)

-Another paper concluded that weight bearing exercise before puberty protected against osteoporosis later on by increasing peak bone mineral density.5
+Another paper concluded that weight bearing exercise before puberty protected against osteoporosis later on by increasing peak bone mineral density.4

 How Can You Increase Your Bone Density?